nasa/instructions/docs/INSTRUCTIONS.md

 <hr>

-## Why is this now just a markdown file instead of a website
-There was some concern over a website with NASA related information that is not purely documentation for an open sourced code project on github.com/nasa with a domain ending that is not nasa.gov.
-Hence, the instructions for use of github.com/nasa on https://nasa.github.io/ was shifted to this markdown file that is not a website but rather a file.
-Apologies to those who submitted pull requests to improve the old site.

 ## Related Sites
 ### Organizationally Related Sites
 In addition to github.com/nasa, NASA OCIO's Transformation and Data Division Open-Innovation staff also run: